mod_fastcgi.c file. It

 communications protocol.
 A single full-duplex connection communicates

-the environment variables and stdin
+the environment variables and stdin data to the

-application, and stdout
+application, and stdout and stderr data to

 the Web server.